 Choose Your Pot Size Carefully

-You can definitely run into problems if the pot is too large for the plant’s current size.
-When there is an abundance of soil present and not enough roots to take up the water, it can retain moisture for too long and cause root rots that can ultimately kill the plant.
+You can run into problems if the pot is too large for the plant’s current size.
+When soil present is abundant and not enough roots to take up the water, it can retain moisture for too long and cause root rots that can ultimately kill the plant.

 For best results, plan on moving up in 2” increments every couple of years until it reaches maturity.
 Repot sooner if you notice roots escaping from the drainage holes.
 If it is rootbound when you change containers, perform root pruning by using a box cutter or other sharp instrument to score along the sides of the root ball and remove the mass of roots.
 This will stimulate new root growth and keep the plant healthier.